AE-nv/workshop_forecasting_2023/README.md

 > $`python3 -m ipykernel install --user --name=*your_virtual_environment_name*`

-You can use an IDE if you want (Pycharm and VSCode have support/extensions to make that process painless), or you can run `jupyter` as a local service using
+You can use an IDE if you want (Pycharm and VSCode have support/extensions to make that process 'painless'), or you can run `jupyter` as a local service using

 > $`jupyter lab`